armory/docs/content/en/cd-as-a-service/concepts/deployment/how-hpa-works.md

 # Horizontal Pod Autoscaling in CD-as-a-Service
 Continuous Deployment-as-a-Service (CD-as-a-Service) converts `HorizontalPodAutoscaler` configured deployments to replica sets.
 The `HorizontalPodAutoscaler` configuration file is automatically re-written to reference the generated `ReplicaSet` resource.
 CD-as-a-Service freezes scaling behavior during a deployment.

-> You must declare your HPA in a manifest file.
+{{% alert title="Warning" color="warning" %}}You must declare your HPA in a manifest file.{{% /alert %}}

 For example, consider a deployment to upgrade the v1 version of a CD-as-a-Service app to a v2 release.
 In this scenario the v1 application is running with 10 replicas and is scaled with a minimum set to 5 pods and a maximum set to 15 pods.

 1. When the deployment begins the v1 `HorizontalPodAutoscaler` is deleted.
 The v1 app is running 10 pods, but no longer scales between 5 and 15 pods.
-1. CD-as-a-Service deploys the v2 instance of the application with 10 pods (20 total pods between v1 and v2).
+2. CD-as-a-Service deploys the v2 instance of the application with 10 pods (20 total pods between v1 and v2).
-1. At the end of the deployment, a new `HorizontalPodAutoScaler` resource is created to target the v2 application.
+3. At the end of the deployment, a new `HorizontalPodAutoScaler` resource is created to target the v2 application.
-1. If you need to roll back your deployment, CD-as-a-Service deletes the v1 app and recreates the original `HorizontalPodAutoscaler`.
+4. If you need to roll back your deployment, CD-as-a-Service deletes the v1 app and recreates the original `HorizontalPodAutoscaler`.

 > To check the current status of the `HorizontalPodAutoscaler` run `kubectl get hpa`.